 I started having this dialogue with myself: “that’s ok, just stop and sit down for a bit…” What here?
 400m before the summit?
 Sit in the snow all sweaty and wait for what?
 I’m at 5800m altitude, on the top of a volcano in Africa, except with a magic wand, there is no way out than to keep walking.

 I started laughing!
 The guide asked me what was so funny, I just said that my monkey mind was trying to make me quit.

+I knew he was just trying to protect me.
 So I told my mind that I was exactly where I wanted to be, doing exactly what I wanted to do.
 And that I absolutely loved it!
 (Read more about how to tell your mind what you really want it to do).